The NICHQ Vanderbilt Assessment Scale for Parents

 Why use Carepatron for pediatric software?

-Here at Carepatron, we care about helping healthcare practitioners improve productivity and efficiency, especially when streamlining their clinical documentation.
-By taking advantage of our easy-to-navigate EHR system, you’ll gain access to various pediatric assessmentsm such as the NICHQ Vanderbilt Assessment Scale.
+Here at Carepatron, we care about helping healthcare practitioners significantly improve productivity and efficiency when streamlining their clinical documentation.
+Our easy-to-navigate electronic patient records system gives you access to pediatric assessments, such as the NICHQ Vanderbilt Assessment Scale.

 Using the NICHQ Vanderbilt Assessment Scale will help you assess the child and make an informed ADHD diagnosis.
 It can also be used to monitor the child post-diagnosis!

-You can even store this assessment (both the initial version and the follow-up version) in a HIPAA-compliant manner and secure them by setting up who can access these documents besides you.
+You can even store this assessment (both the initial and the follow-up versions) in a HIPAA-compliant manner and secure them by setting up who can access these clinical documents besides you.

-Not only are our pediatric software and assessments intuitive, but they’re also easily accessible!
-Whether using an office desktop, a laptop, or even just your phone, you can access your depression scale assessments anytime, anywhere!
+Not only are our pediatric software and assessments intuitive, but they're also easily accessible!
+You can access your assessments anytime, anywhere.

 What specific age of children is this assessment scale meant for?